CMSgov/bluebutton-site-static/_posts/2018-04-01-Installing-a-Nodejs-client-application.md

 }
 ```

-launch the app with the "tunnel" parameter that is the public url for the server:
+Launch the app with the "tunnel" parameter that is the public url for the server:

 ```
-node app.js -t https://consumer.bluebutton.cms.fhirservice.net
+node app.js -t https://<your_external_server_name>
 ```

+The node application we have used here is a sample application.
+It is not meant for production use.
+Therefore, we recommend that a server-based implementation is only started up for test purposes only.